 Drinking salt water will dehydrate your chickens rather than hydrate them, so don’t risk it!

 The safety of your chickens is paramount, but it is one piece of the puzzle.
-If you’re wondering How Cold Is Too Cold For Chickens or for more tips on raising your chickens, check out this ultimate guide.
+Ever wondered: How Cold Is Too Cold For Chickens?

 Remember: keep your chickens’ water just that – water – and instead, use one (or more!) of the options listed above.

 Figuring out how to stop your chickens’ water from freezing is a trial and error process.
 What works for your neighbor might not work for you!

 However, it is important to find a method that works for your flock so you can keep your chickens healthy and comfortable.